-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
-Uses strategy incorrectly or with parts missing.
-Teacher engages students in previewing activities that require students to access prior knowledge as it relates to the new content, but less than the majority of students are displaying the desired Teacher engages students in previewing activities that require students to access prior knowledge as it relates to the new content.
-Based on student evidence, implements adaptations to achieve the desired effect in more than 90% of the student evidence at the effect in student evidence at the taxonomy level of the critical content.
-The desired effect is displayed in the majority of student evidence at the taxonomy level of the critical content. taxonomy level of the critical content.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was Uses strategy Teacher engages students in Teacher engages Based on student called for but not incorrectly or with previewing activities that students in previewing evidence, implements exhibited. parts missing. require students to access activities that require adaptations to prior knowledge as it relates students to access prior achieve the desired to the new content, but less knowledge as it relates to effect in more than than the majority of students are displaying the desired the new content.
+90% of the student evidence at the effect in student evidence at The desired effect is taxonomy level of the the taxonomy level of the displayed in the majority critical content. critical content. of student evidence at the taxonomy level of the critical content.